Skip to main content

 Inequalities

-We want to turn social exclusion on its head and shape a world of systemic inclusion.
-Are you in?
+Support LSE to shape a world of systemic inclusion.

 If you would like to discuss how you could partner with us to shape our work on inequalities, contact us at shapingtheworld@lse.ac.uk.